vincentvankrunkelsven/courses-intro-to-sql/code/extra.md

 ###### HERE BE SUBQUERIES
 select title, duration, release_year from films where duration = (select min(duration) from films);

+select title from films where gross = (select max(gross) from films);

+Get the name and duration of the longest movie made in the USA.

 **Note: not really sure how to do some of these correctly, need to use review_id from films to get results from the reviews table.**

 Film with most reviews.